Stuck Song Syndrome

 I began to sing - quietly, in secret, unsure if my voice was worth being heard.

 Some nights, our family would do karaoke together.
-I noticed how much my parents lit up when it came to singing, in a way they never quite did with sports, and in my child-mind, I thought: maybe if I sing, I’ll earn their love and approval.
+I noticed how much my parents lit up when it came to singing, in a way they never quite did with sports, and in my child-mind, I thought: maybe if I sing, I’ll be seen the way I long to be.
 What began as a way to be seen slowly turned into something real - I truly fell in love with singing.

 In the weeks before the show, we would meet at each other’s houses to practise.

-During one rehearsal at my house, I was ridiculed in front of my friends by being compared to another girl in our group because I wasn’t dancing as much as her while singing.
+During one rehearsal at my house, I was compared to another girl in my group in front of everyone.
 The comment wasn’t even about my voice - it was about something else entirely.
-And though it might have seemed small, it touched an old wound.
+And though it might have seemed small, it touched an old wound, one that had been shaped by years of comparison.
+Another small chip at my self-worth.

 Few years later, we auditioned again as a group, but didn’t get in.